Green-Software-Foundation/sci-guide/docs/I/index.md

 #### 2) [ Lookup Carbon Intensity Database / Sources  ](IntensityDatabase.md)
  Refers to the approach of getting the value of marginal carbon intensity from various data sources or emission databases.

-If the marginal carbon intensity is not available at runtime or delayed intervals for a given location/geography, you can go with monthly, quarterly or yearly average emission data based on data availability,
+If the marginal carbon intensity is not available at runtime or delayed intervals for a given location/geography, you can go with monthly, quarterly or yearly average emission data based on data availability.